The Dos and Don’ts of Data Integration

 Don’t let expenses frighten you.

-If ROI is an issue, consider open source software.
-With open source data integration tools you could have your pie and eat it too.
+With open-source data integration tools, you could have your pie and eat it, too.
 Open source can offer a cost-effective visual data integration solutions to the companies that previously found proprietary data integration, ETL, and EAI tools expensive and complicated.
 Not having to pay license fees for BI and data integration software should make companies previously scared of insufficient ROI return to the data integration market.

 With these recommendations at hand, one can ensure a more efficient data integration strategy.